muammar/centerfinder/README.md

 ## Feedback?

 This is my first program, if it can be called like that, written in python.
-So, I'm sure there is not optimal at all.
+So, I'm sure it is not optimal at all.
 However, you can send to me [suggestions, and improvements](https://github.com/muammar/centerfinder/issues).
 They are very welcome.